Tuesday, November 20, 2018

 I'm reading from the Oxford World's Classics translated by Robin Hard copy, but I will link the Oldfather translation for each post.
 As passages stand out to me, I'll make remarks on them.
 I will not copy the entire passage, as I did with Meditations.
 If you're reading these blog posts, I suggest you find a copy of the book, and read the corresponding passage.

-Epictetus starts things off right by talking about one of the most fundamental aspects of Stoicism and life: determining what is in your control and what is not in your control.
+Epictetus starts things off by talking about one of the most fundamental aspects of Stoicism and life: determining what is in your control and what is not in your control.
 This is called the Dichotomy of Control.
+To be more precise and to avoid ambiguity, this concept can be called eph' hêmin or 'up to us.'
+The dichotomy would then be things 'up to us' and things 'not up to us.'

 How to you apply the Dichotomy of Control?
-Make a list!
-Really think about what you can control versus what you cannot control.
-And when we use the word "control" it is not partial control or some control.
-Rather, it means entirely within our control.
-This will be an ongoing topic and list as read Epictetus.
+Make a list.
+Deeply think about what you can control (what is 'up to you') versus what you cannot control (what is 'not up to you).
+And when we use the word "control" it is not partial control or some control; rather, it means entirely within our control.

-One item under the category "Not in my Control" is my body.
+One item under the category 'not up to me' is the body.
 Epictetus uses a lot of examples of how the body is not under our control.
-And while he is citing these examples, he is also point out what is in our control in each of those circumstances.
+And while he is citing these examples, he also indicates what is 'up to us' in each of those circumstances.

 In one example, Lateranus is to be be-headed at the command of Nero.
 Lateranus could not prevent himself from losing his head, but he could control his attitude about it.
 So, "he held his neck out willingly to take the blow."
 But that is not the end of the story!
 The blow to his neck was not adequate and he didn't die!
 After "recoiling" his head a bit, he "had enough self-command to offer his neck a second time" (p.
 5).